 All the members of the academic community in all participating countries have access to data and tools with single sign-on access.

 Currently, 22 countries are full members, 3 are participating as Observers of CLARIN and 1 as third party.
-Switzerland, via CLARIN-CH, is in the process of becoming an Observer member of CLARIN.
+Switzerland, via CLARIN-CH, joins as Observer starting with 1 January 2023.